Rahul8991/niftyAnalysis/README.md

 # niftyAnalysis
-Pyspark Exercise on Data Cleaning Process
+Pyspark Exercise on Data Visualization Process

 About:
 The NIFTY 50 is a benchmark Indian stock market index that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.